Water is a precious resource that holds immense importance in our society and industry.

 • Dust suppression – when demolishing a building/ dampening down haul roads etc.

-• Concrete mixing – Off site batching plants
+• Concrete mixing – off site batching plants

-• Equipment cleaning – Cleaning lorries before they enter the public highway etc.
+• Equipment cleaning – cleaning lorries before they enter the public highway etc.

-• Landscaping – Watering of plants
+• Landscaping – watering of plants

-• Commissioning – Water testing of MEP plant and swimming pools
+• Commissioning – water testing of MEP plant and swimming pools

-• Personal hygiene – Site welfare
+• Personal hygiene – site welfare

 In light of the escalating water scarcity challenges faced by certain regions in the UK, a situation anticipated to exacerbate in the foreseeable future, we have established a strategic objective to decrease our water intensity metric (m3/£100k turnover) by 10% by 2025 relative to our 2021 baseline.